 Now, I’m not proposing that changing your skincare and beauty products is enough to resolve hormonal imbalances.
 That usually requires a combination of nutritional, lifestyle, and sometimes supplemental support.
 However, it’s very challenging to resolve hormonal imbalances if your body is constantly fighting a heavy load of hormone disruptors.
 It wears your body out producing more and more hormones, wondering why your cells are deficient.
 And it also takes valuable resources away to detoxify chemicals instead of pollution, bacteria, viruses, and everything else your body is doing to maintain its health day-to-day.

 These days, there are *so* many options for cleaner skincare.
 It doesn’t take moving to a mountain somewhere and relinquishing all the serums you know and love.
 It simply takes knowing what to look for, and how to gradually swap out the products causing you harm for the products that take no extra effort by your body to process.
 I’ve compiled a 5-module self-paced online program — food, skincare products, water, and small daily detox habits — that you can use to ease into cleaner living.
 What to look for, why it matters, and recommendations for skincare, beauty, personal and cleaning products, water filters, food brands, and more.
-Get all 5 weeks for $149 — and through March 31 only, get 20% off using code SPRINGCLEANING.
+Get the whole program for just $149.